 Finland has a reputation for honouring and caring for its population of young ones.
-From its progressive schooling system to its beloved Moomins (Finnish children's characters that are now considered a national treasure), expats will find that few destinations are more child-friendly.
+From its progressive schooling system to its beloved Moomins (the Finnish children's book and animated characters that are now considered a national treasure), expats will find that few destinations are more child friendly.

 Helsinki serves as a case in point and its events, attractions and parks all serve to show the Finnish people's appreciation of the process of growing up.

 Outdoor activities for kids in Helsinki

 Those who are looking for a more peaceful adventure can head to Harakka Nature Centre.
 Situated on an island, visitors have to travel by boat to the centre where they can view wildlife in the seashore meadows and marshland.
 Entrance is free and tours are led by knowledgeable staff.

 Seurasaari Open-Air Museum

 For a bit of history, visitors can learn about traditional Finnish lifestyle at the Seurasaari Open-Air Museum, which is made up of many buildings scattered across a forested landscape.

 Children can also look out for wildlife at Seurasaari, but the Helsinki Zoo on Korkeasaari island is the best bet for this kind of activity.
 Home to around 150 species, animals are carefully selected and cared for to ensure they can survive Finland's climate.
 The zoo is among the oldest of its kind in the world, and animals from habitats as diverse as the Amazon rain forest to the Arctic tundra are on the cards and are sure to leave youngsters suitably intrigued.

 Theme parks in Helsinki